--Explain five steps a client may go through in the generation of false sexual abuse memories.
+-Identify five steps a client may go through in the generation of false memories related to sexual abuse.

--Explain the three stages of treatment outlined in the consensus model of posttrauma treatment.
+-Name the three stages of treatment outlined in the consensus model of post-trauma treatment.

--Explain why sexual abuse should not be suggested as the only possible explanation of a client’s posttrauma symptoms.
+-Explain why should sexual abuse not be assumed or suggested as the only possible explanation of a client's post-trauma symptoms.

--Explain what counselors should be aware of when considering false memories, according to Enns.
+-Explain the fact that counselors should be aware, when considering false memories.

 "The instructional level of this course is introductory, intermediate, or advanced depending on the learners clinical area of expertise."

 Counselor CEUs, Social Worker CEUs, Psychology CEUs, MFT CEUs